Cash Balance Benefit Program

 What happens to my money if I quit working?

 - Your contributions as well as your employers contributions may stay in your account and continue to draw compounded interest until distribution is required by federal law.
-Currently, federal law requires distribution of benefits at age 70 ½.
+Currently, federal law requires distribution of benefits at age 72 (70 ½ if you were born prior to July 1, 1949).

 - You may apply for a termination benefit.
 The termination benefit will be payable six months following the date of termination of creditable service subject to coverage by the plan.
 Any new creditable service will cancel an application for a termination benefit.
 A termination benefit can only be paid once in a five-year period.